Built for clarity, not clicks

 Methodology

-- 2Financial calculator logic uses simplified models based on common industry practices.
-The underlying formulas are explained in each tool.
+- 2Financial calculator logic uses simplified models based on common, openly explained assumptions.
+The underlying approach is described in each tool.

-- 3Career pivot guides are built from labor market data, job posting trends, and input from professionals who have made similar transitions.
+- 3Career pivot guides are built from publicly observable labor market and job posting trends, framed as general direction rather than guarantees.

 Editorial Principles